PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 His stomach churned.

 The breeze stronger, the cold biting his eyes.
 And the sound of rushing.
 It was the sound of rain.
-Listening.
-Somehow the prospect of rain was exhilarating; there was little rain in the life of an heir to the throne.
+Listening, somehow, the prospect of rain was exhilarating; there was little rain in the life of an heir to the throne.
 Yet here he was, a few steps away.

 The tunnel narrowed and led round to the left.
-Following this: the smell of rain and the outside.
+Following this, the smell of rain and the outside.
 The tunnel became a narrow cave and an opening overlooking fields.

 Looking out of the cave, into the misty rain, his anxiety rose; the prospect of the constricting life behind him, the escape to freedom in front.
 The sound of the rain neither diminishing or increasing; it was a flat boring constant he found himself aching for.